arpitbbhayani/articles/blogs/isolation-forest.md

   """
   if is_external_node(T):
     # when T is the root of an external node subtree
-    # then we estimate path length and return.
+    # we estimate path length and return.

     # here c is the function which estimates the average path length
     # for external node termination.